Est. 1995 Beginner

 Meta (Facebook)

-Created React and uses JavaScript extensively across Instagram, WhatsApp Web, and Threads.
+Created React and uses JavaScript extensively across its web properties including Instagram and WhatsApp Web.

 Uber